MCDevKit/cmcc-docs/json-templating-engine/merge-operations.md

 }
 ```

-### Replacing values
+### Replacing Values

-We can add a `$` prefix to the key, to replace the value of the key, instead of merging it.
+Add a `$` prefix to the key to replace the value of the key instead of merging it.

 ```json
 {